Bat Symbolism and Meaning – Totem and Spirit

 The symbology of bats in Mesopotamia dates back thousands of years and is deeply ingrained in the culture and history of ancient civilizations.

-To many cultures, bats were seen as a symbol of power and strength due to their ability to fly.
-Bats also represented protection, luck, and wisdom.
+To many cultures, bats were seen as a symbol of power and strength due to their flying ability.
+Bats also represented protection, luck, and wisdom.4

 Sumerian